 Inventory Tracking Examples

-How you track inventory impacts your accounting, purchasing, sales forecasting, customer relationship management as well as the production side, such as quality control and order fulfillment.
+How you track inventory impacts your accounting, purchasing, sales forecasting, and customer relationship management, as well as the production side, such as quality control and order fulfillment.

 How you track depends on the type of inventory and how it is moved and stored, such as these:

-Damaged inventory is a devastating business expense.
-Keep up-to-date data on where losses occur to manage risk and fix reoccurring issues.
+• Damaged goods: Damaged inventory is a devastating business expense.
+Keep up-to-date data on where losses occur to manage risk and fix recurring issues.

 Inventory Tracking Methods